William Bampton: Early life

-He was born at Bourne, Lincolnshire, in 1787.
-After his first twelve years of childhood spent at Bourne and Thurlby, a nearby village, and got his basic learning from village school-masters, he moved to Boston at the age of thirteen.
-Having been accustomed with his parents to attend on the ministry of Binns, Baptist Minister at Bourne, he was influenced to attend on the ministry of D. Taylor, a Pastor of the General Baptist Church at Boston; later, was baptised into Christian fellowship, joined the Church, and began preaching occasionally at Swineshead in 1808.
-From 1809, with superintendence of the affairs of church experience at Boston, he moved to Sutterton in 1811 to work in the ministry as an assistant minister, and after three years at Sutterton he became Minister of the Baptist Church at Goverto, a village nearby to Sutterton.
+William Bampton was born at Bourne Lincolnshire, in 1787.
+He spent his childhood at Bourne and Thurlby, a nearby village.
+After receiving basic education from the village school-masters, Bampton moved to Boston at the age of thirteen.
+Having been accustomed with his parents to attend on the ministry of Binns, then a Baptist minister at Bourne, he started to attend on the ministry of Daniel Taylor, a pastor of Boston Baptist Church; later, Bampton was baptised and joined the church.
+In 1808, he began preaching occasionally at Swineshead.
+From 1809, with superintendence of the affairs of church experience at Boston, Bampton moved to Sutterton in 1811 to work in the ministry as an assistant minister.
+After three years at Sutterton, he became minister at a Baptist church in Goverton, a village nearby to Sutterton.

-In 1818, he moved to Grand Yarmouth in Norfolk and offered himself to the General Baptist Missionary Society, for missionary service in 1820.
+In 1818, he moved to Grand Yarmouth in Norfolk and in 1820 he offered himself to the General Baptist Missionary Society for missionary service.
 With delay in prior designed plans to travel India for missionary service along with William Ward, one of the Serampore Trio, he moved to London in 1820.
-He attended various courses and lectures on medicine and hospital practice.
+Bampton attended various courses and lectures on medicine and hospital practice.
 He was ordained on 15 May 1821 at Loughborough.
-He sailed to India on 29 May 1821 along with William Ward, James Peggs, fellow-missionary and student at the General Baptist Academy at Wisbeach, and their wives.
+Bampton sailed to India on 29 May 1821 along with William Ward, James Peggs, fellow-missionary and student at Wisbech General Baptist Academy (now Northern Baptist College), and their wives.

 Missionary work

 He arrived at Madras (present Chennai on 25 September 1821.
 From Madras, they travelled to Serampore by 15 November 1821.
 He along with his fellow missionary James Peggs finally arrived at mission station at Cuttack via Calcutta (present Kolkata) by 12 February 1822.
 By 1822, Cuttack became a centre of missionary labour with an outstation at Puri - it was largely due to efforts of zealous Christian Claudius Buchanan, who strongly advocated for the creation of a Christian institution near the temple Juggernaut (colloquial English name for temple Jagannath Temple, Puri - Ratha Yatra temple car), when he visited in 1806 - After his visit to Orissa, he created public opinion in England for sending missionaries to Orissa - By 1812, missionaries started making appeals to British Government for permission.
-With a change in British government policy by 1813, they allowed the missionaries to work in Eastern India, officially - in 1816, New Connexion of General Baptists as a body resolved to do something to enlighten and evangelize the heathens with knowledge of Christianity.
+With a change in British government policy by 1813, they allowed the missionaries to work in Eastern India, officially - in 1816, the New Connexion of General Baptists as a body resolved to do something to enlighten and evangelize the heathens with knowledge of Christianity.

 He and James Peggs were deputed and directed to preach the gospel, superintending native schools, and acquiring the language of Orissa.
 In September 1823, he and his wife left Cuttack to form a new station at the temple of Jagannath Temple, Puri.
 On 17 September 1825, Bumpton wrote a letter that speaks the kind of work, he was engaged in day-to-day affairs: